DizzyduckAR/LoginBase/README.md

 ***5)***
 Intargte Firebase Public key each project got one.
 (This is not account service key or secret key!!!!!!!!
 WE DO NOT USE THOSE.
 Never ADD Secret Key or Service Account Key!!!!!!!!!)

-Gif how to veiw and copy account public key
+Gif how to view and copy account public key

 once you change the api to your public api you can run the app and everything will be hooked. you can register.